wulfebw/legacy.wulfebw.github.io/_posts/2018-02-09-single-servo-control.md

         * [Adafruit description](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-8-using-a-servo-motor/servo-motors)

 ### Why do we need the servo HAT?
-- the pi has the ability to send PWM signals, but there are two problems
+- The pi has the ability to send PWM signals, but there are two problems
     1. servos draw enough power that operating them can interfere with the pi operations
     2. the pi only has a single PWM pin, which means it can only control one servo
-- the servo HAT allows for controlling many servos and once, and also uses an external power supply to avoid interfering with the pi
+- The servo HAT allows for controlling many servos at once, and also uses an external power supply to avoid interfering with the pi

 ## Walkthrough

 ### Servo HAT hardware setup
-- you have to solder the pins into the servo HAT then attach the HAT to the pi as in the following picture
+- Solder the pins into the servo HAT then attach the HAT to the pi as in the following picture

 <img class="blog-img" src="{{ site.github.url }}/media/blog/2_single_servo_control/assembled.jpg" />